ladapn/wallckr/README.md

 On real HW:
 - `pio test`
-### Run static code analysis
+#### Run static code analysis
 - `pio check --skip-packages`

 ## Controlling your Robot
-[ovladacka](https://github.com/ladapn/ovladacka) - the official tool to communicate with wallckr
+When you power your robot on, it won't move and it will be waiting for a "up arrow" command to start.
+This command can be sent via [ovladacka](https://github.com/ladapn/ovladacka) - the official tool to communicate with wallckr.
+Once this command is received, the robot starts going forward and following right-hand side wall.
+If no wall is present, it will keep turning right until a wall is found.
+When following a wall, the robot does its best to maintain a constant distance from the wall - distance of 25 cm.
+In this mode of operation, the angle of the front wheels is controlled automatically, while the speed is user controlled.

-NOTE: currently only auto steering (i.e. ability to automatically control angle of front wheels) and enabled by default.
-Robot speed is zero by default and has to be controlled by ovladacka, auto speed is not implemented.
+You can also disable this automatic operation via ovladacka (press left shift) and control the robot manually.
+In this mode of operation, both the angle of front wheels and the speed are user controlled.

 ## Contributing
 In case you would like to fix or improve anything, feel free to create a pull request.